Update on 24 Jan 2025 (original post was published on June 27, 2024):

-Restor, part of ETH BiodivX, is an XPRIZE Rainforest finalist
+Restor, part of ETH BiodivX, is a XPRIZE Rainforest Finalist

+Who doesn’t love a good rainforest success story?
 Restor is thrilled to announce that, as a member of ETH BiodivX, it has qualified as a finalist in the $10M XPRIZE Rainforest Competition using cutting-edge technology, community engagement, and innovative scientific research to understand rainforest biodiversity.
-This five-year competition, organized by XPRIZE Foundation, a US non-profit organization, promotes technological innovation in biodiversity research.
-Protection of rainforests - home to thousands of species and a wealth of biodiversity - is crucial in addressing the biodiversity crisis.
-This competition couldn’t be more needed.
+This five-year competition, organized by XPRIZE Foundation, promotes technological innovation in biodiversity research.

 Restor and ETH BiodivX: Solving the technical and environmental challenges of our time

-Additionally, Restor has also shared all public data layers for scientific analysis including carbon, biodiversity, land cover, water, and environment for the finalists to use during the last step of the competition expected to take place in July.
+Restor has also shared all public data layers for scientific analysis including carbon, biodiversity, land cover, water, and environment for the finalists to use during the last step of the competition expected to take place in July 2024.

 The ETH BiodivX project exemplifies the power of interdisciplinary collaboration and innovative thinking.
 The team is making significant strides in advancing rainforest conservation through cutting-edge technology, community engagement, and scientific research.
 Restor supports BiodivX in this monumental event, hoping for an outcome that will leave a lasting impact on local communities and the global scientific community.